 Oxalobacter formigenes: our oxalate degrading friend

 But O. formigenes isn’t just chilling there to passively grab a snack.
-She’s also secreting proteins that upregulate the transporter that pulls oxalate out of the blood and in to the gut, to the tune of 2.4x.
+She’s also secreting proteins that upregulate the transporter that pulls oxalate out of the blood and in to the gut.
+To the tune of 2.4x.
 Cool!

-But, is it hard to colonize with O. formigenes if you weren’t born with it.
+But, is it hard to colonize with O. formigenes if you weren’t born with it?
 Good news, you weren’t born with it so you can probably get it.

 Prevalence of O. formigenes in US and hunter gatherer Mothers

 Despite those populations having a higher prevalence of O. formigenes colonization, it’s still only 60-80% of them.
-So why aren’t the other 20-40% of them doubled over in pain from their relatively high toxic oxalate consumption?
+So why aren’t the other 20-40% of them doubled over in pain from their high oxalate consumption?
 Could it be because they aren’t overweight and diabetic?

-It is also abundantly clear that the modern human lifestyle which drives obesity, Type 2 diabetes, hyperglycemia, leaky gut, and chronic inflammation is the primary driver of oxalate problems.
-While lowering oxalate in the diet may provide symptomatic relief, there is little doubt that doing so chronically will decrease colonization with O. formigenes and make things worse in the long run.
+It’s also abundantly clear that the modern human lifestyle which drives obesity, Type 2 diabetes, hyperglycemia, leaky gut, and chronic inflammation is the primary driver of oxalate problems.
+While lowering oxalate in the diet may provide symptomatic relief, there’s little doubt that doing so chronically will decrease colonization with O. formigenes and make things worse in the long run.

 The real problem with addressing these issues with a low oxalate diet is that you are ignoring the actual cause of the problem.
 And by ignoring the problem you are likely making it much worse and more difficult to correct.

 Thus, while a low oxalate diet may be useful in the short term to manage the symptoms associated with secondary/enteric hyperoxaluria, anything short of identifying and addressing the actual cause will likely cause problems further down the road.